ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: screen}

-  You will be using the `split` and `sort` Actions in this example.
+  You will be using the `split` and `sort` actions in this example.

-2. Create an Action sequence so that the result of one Action is passed as an argument to the next Action.
+2. Create an action sequence so that the result of one action is passed as an argument to the next action.
   ```
   ibmcloud wsk action create sequenceAction --sequence /whisk.system/utils/split,/whisk.system/utils/sort
   ```
   {: pre}

-  This Action sequence converts some lines of text to an array, and sorts the lines.
+  This action sequence converts some lines of text to an array, and sorts the lines.

-3. Invoke the Action:
+3. Invoke the action:
   ```
   ibmcloud wsk action invoke --result sequenceAction --param payload "Over-ripe sushi,\nThe Master\nIs full of regret."
   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   {
       "length": 3,